 – If the underlying exposures comprise of bank loans, lenders can securitize the loans only after a minimum holding period counted from the date of full disbursement of loans for an activity/purpose; acquisition of asset (i.e., car, residential house, etc.) by the borrower or the date of completion of a project, as the case may be

-– In case of loans purchased from other entities by a transferor – MHP of 12 months is required, which will be reckoned from the date on which the loan was taken to the books of the transferor.
+– In the case of loans purchased from other entities by a transferor – an MHP of 12 months is required, which will be reckoned from the date on which the loan was taken to the books of the transferor.

 – In the case of loans with bullet repayments of only either principal and interest – the MHP requirement will be reckoned based on the repayment frequency of principal or interest, as the case may be, that has a periodic repayment schedule.

 – For residential mortgages, against which RMBS will be issued by the special purpose entity, the MHP applicable will be 6 months or a period covering 6 installments whichever is later.